Megidd/cabinet-contract/specs.md

 * Type starting with `Tabaghe 6` letters:
    * Formula is `L*P*H*6`

-## Display _intermediate table_
+## Display _quantity table_

-Display the _intermediate table_ in a user-friendly way.
+Display the _quantity table_ in a user-friendly way.

-The UI should let the user modify the cell values of the  _intermediate table_ if needs be.
+The UI should let the user modify the cell values of the  _quantity table_ if needs be.

-# UI output: _final table_
+# 2nd UI output: _summary table_

-The _final table_ will be specified later.
-For now, just creation of the _intermediate table_ is enough.
+After user modifies and approves the _quantity_ table, then generate the _summary_ table and display it for user modification and approval.

+## Rows of _summary_ table

+The rows of the _summary_ table will be specified by summarizing the _quantity_ table by the following procedure.